farshadbaharvand/EVM_Bootcamp/Notes/Lesson14.md

 ## Why This Approach?
 It is more verbose, but also more:

-Explicit: You control exactly how logs are parsed.
+- Explicit: You control exactly how logs are parsed.

-Robust: You can safely ignore logs not related to your contract.
+- Robust: You can safely ignore logs not related to your contract.

-Accurate: Prevents false positives from unrelated contract events (e.g., ERC-20 token transfers triggered within your contract's function).
+- Accurate: Prevents false positives from unrelated contract events (e.g., ERC-20 token transfers triggered within your contract's function).

----

-// v6 Pattern: Parsing logs from a transaction receipt. const txResponse = await contractWithSigner.someFunctionThatEmitsEvents();
-const txReceipt = await txResponse.wait();

-const parsedLogs =;
-for (const log of txReceipt.logs) {
-    try {
-        // Attempt to parse the log with the contract's interface. const parsedLog = contract.interface.parseLog(log);
-        if (parsedLog) {
-            // If parsing is successful, it's an event from our contract. console.log(
-                `Parsed Event: ${parsedLog.name} with args:`,
-                parsedLog.args
-            );
-            parsedLogs.push(parsedLog);
-        }
-    } catch (error) {
-        // This log was not from our contract's ABI, so parseLog throws an error.
-        // We can safely ignore it.
-    }
-}

----

-This change requires developers migrating from v5 to refactor their test suites and application logic, moving away from the receipt.events shortcut to this more deliberate parsing loop.

 ---